 This gently down-hill walk or bike ride is our favourite part of Devon’s Tarka Trail to do from Wheatland Farm.
 Bridges, tunnels, cafes…and it’s off road too.

 Either drive or take the 5B bus from Winkleigh to the Puffing Billy stop just the far side of Great Torrington.
 Puffing Billy is the name of the cafe here, once the station buildings.
-If you walk you can get the bus back.
-If you want to cycle you’ll have to go out and back again.
 If you don’t have your own bikes, you can hire some from Torrington Cycle Hire, just opposite the cafe (01805 281461).